Cyphrme/Coze/README.md

 for more.

 #### Does Coze have checksums?
 `x`, `tmb`,`cad`, `czd`, and `sig` may be used for integrity checking.

-For messages, `cad`, and/or `czd` may be recalculated and error on mismatch.
-Alternatively, systems may use `sig` as an integrity check via cryptographic verification.
-For keys, `x` and/or `tmb` may be recalculated and error on mismatch.
+Systems may use `sig` as an integrity check via cryptographic verification.
+If `cad` and/or `czd` are included they may be recalculated and error on mismatch.

-The only circumstance a Coze key field cannot be integrity checked is when `d`, `x`, or `tmb` are presented alone.
+For keys, `x` and/or `tmb` may be recalculated and error on mismatch.Coze keys cannot be integrity checked when `d`, `x`, or `tmb` are presented alone.
 In situations needing integrity checking, we recommend including at least two components.
+See the [checksums.md](/docs/proposals/discussion/checksum.md) for more.

 #### Performance hacks?
 Coze is not optimized for long messages, but if early knowledge of Coze standard